algesten/xq/README.md

 In XQ `then` == `map`, there is no difference and a deferred value is just a special case of an event stream.

+Another weirdness is the idea of lazy streams.
+It is very important to end a rx-style chain with something that "subscribes" (i.e. `.onValue()`, `.subscribe()`, `.onError()` etc).
+It could be argued that this makes a more obvious distinction between functions and side effects, but I'm still not convinced.
+I really don't find myself ever creating random streams that I end up not using (i.e. not subscribing to).
+The point of laziness seems pedantic and unnecessary.